-It’s safe to say that the global awareness of the arts has never been more evident than it has been in these past few weeks.
+It’s safe to say that the global awareness of the arts has never been more evident than it has been in 2020.

 As we turn to the web for news and updates, our hearts are filled as musicians offer streamed concerts from their living rooms and as choirs and orchestras embrace technology to provide socially-distant yet powerfully connected performances.
 We’re even seeing neighbors step out on their balconies to sing in unison.
 In doing so, they are proving that music is a universal language for which we need not know the words, for every time we see these, our hearts sing.
 The world is tuned in as visual artists provide online tutorials and celebrities share storytime for audiences of all ages, reading some of their favorite books.
 Countless art galleries are providing virtual tours and theatres are streaming performances.
 In the midst of all the chaos, the arts have provided pure—and much needed—joy.

-On our new website, you will find highlights of some of the projects NOEC is actively supporting and more projects are in the works.
+On our website, you will find highlights of some of the projects NOEC is actively supporting and more projects are in the works.

-If you are like most of us quarantining at home, I encourage you to think of this time as a powerful time to focus on your dreams and your creative ideas.
+If you are like most of us spending much of our time at home, I encourage you to think of this time as a powerful time to focus on your dreams and your creative ideas.

 On a daily basis, I am embracing this time to focus on creating positive energy.
 On both my computer and my phone, I keep a file called “Inspiration” in which I file quotes and articles that have inspired me.
 Here is one from a father to his son that seems rather apropos in these unprecedented times: